- Open Access

 In total, 2,359 animals with known pedigree were genotyped using the Illumina BovineSNP50 BeadChip (54,001 SNP; Illumina, San Diego, CA).
 This data comprised Holstein-Friesian cows from experimental farms in Ireland, the UK, the Netherlands and Sweden, as well as sires of some of the genotyped cows.
 The quality control criteria for selecting the final set of SNP were a call rate of > 95%, a GenCall score > 0.2, and a GenTrain score > 0.55 (Illumina descriptive statistics relating to genotype quality), a minor allele frequency greater than 1% for each country, and a lack of deviation from Hardy-Weinberg equilibrium based on a χ2 less than 600 .
 Seventy animals with greater than 5% missing SNP genotypes were removed.
 After these initial checks, the data contained 2,289 animals with SNP genotypes for 36,884 loci.
 SNP on the X chromosome were not used because males only carry one copy of the X chromosome.
 The remaining 36,884 SNP had either a known position on one of the 29 autosomes or were not mapped to a chromosome.
 This edited SNP dataset contained 2,078 cows, and 211 sires.
 Sires had between 1 and 62 genotyped daughters.
 In total, the data contained 891 genotyped mother-daughter pairs, 1,448 genotyped father-daughter pairs, and 508 animals without any genotyped parent.

-Type I and II error rates for the different methods
+Type I and II error rates in permuted data

 The type II error rate, i.e. the proportion of incorrectly non-deleted animals, was considerably higher for SIBREL than for SIBCOUNT.
 Not performing PAR-OFF first, substantially decreased the type II error rates for both SIBCOUNT and SIBREL when 1% of the data was permuted, while they remained similar when 25% of the data was permuted.
 Type II error rates were quite high when only 1% of the animals was permuted.
 And for PAR-OFF they were only slightly affected by the percentage of pedigree permuted.